Brandon Miller (musician): Biography

 On Danielle Nicole's 2024 release on Forty Below Records, The Love You Bleed, Miller was featured as a co-writer on multiple tracks and musician on all the tracks.

+The Brandon Miller Band featured Brandon Miller - guitar/vocals, Dylan Reiter - bass/backing vocals; and Pat Adams - drums; with special guest Tyson Leslie - keys, rhythm guitar/backing vocals, at Knuckleheads, performing a 50th anniversary tribute of the Peter Frampton Release "Frampton Comes Alive!" on August 14, 2026.
+The night also included a 50th commemoration of Bob Seger's "Live Bullet" album featuring Curt Coolidge and his band.